francesctr4/SplitScreen/index.md

 ## Context and History

+Split screen gaming is said to have originated in the mid 1980's, there are no notable games that can be found to have it until 1991 when Lemming was released for Commodore's Amiga.
+It was the first Amiga game to support two simultaneous players with a split screen on the same computer while players used separate mice.
+However split screen gaming wasn't popularized until GoldenEye 007 in 1997, allowing players to take place in a four person deathmatch on the same screen.
+The game was said to begin a split screen craze.
+Continued in 2001 with Halo: Combat Evolved on the XBOX, leading other shooters to pick up the trend, such as Gears of War and Call of Duty.

 ## Current references

+Currently in the industry, we can observe recent games that use Split Screen.
+Here are some examples:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sf4RgCDbM58" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>